dre1080/warden/README.md

 Creator and lead developer: Andrew Wayne.

-Special thanks to Jesse O'Brien, Andreo Vieira, Ray Clanan and Drazen Tenzera for contributing code, ideas and testing early versions.
+Special thanks to Craig Hooghiem, Jesse O'Brien, Andreo Vieira, Ray Clanan and Drazen Tenzera for contributing code, ideas and testing early versions.

 Thanks also to the FuelPHP dev team + many who have contributed code, ideas and issues.